 |You can make some quick money and get rid of clutter at home!|

 Earlier on I suggested saving up your unwanted items in a few plastic tubs to sell at your local flea market.
 However, there is another method you can do to cash in and clean without leaving your house–hold a garage or yard sale.
 Better still, get your neighbors involved to hold a street sale, which draws bargain hunters like bees to honey!
+All three methods will help get rid of unwanted items and are sure bets to make money at home.

-Fall and Spring Are the Best Time to Sell
+Fall and Spring Are the Best Time to Sell to Make Money at Home

 A Street Sale Draws More Customers Than a Single Garage Sale and Reduces Advertising Cost

 Advertising in your local paper will come out of your profits.
 The better way to go is taking advantage of a group of neighbors holding one block sale at the same time and then dividing up the cost of the ad.
-Another method is placing a free advertisement on Craigslist.org.
+Another method is placing a free advertisement on Craigslist.org. to make money at home.

-Organization Is Key to the Success of Your Sale
+Organization Is Key to the Success of Your Sale to Make at Home

 Once you have a date set, you need to gather up the merchandise and organize.
 If you’re selling from your garage, it’s important to hide any valuable tools or such somewhere else on the day of this sale.
 Unfortunately, customers do steal.
 Even if you have help, you can’t watch everything.